Stanley Williams: Murder convictions

 While pointing the shotgun at Owens' back, Williams directed him to a back storage room and ordered him to lie down.
 Coward said that he next heard the sound of a round being chambered into the shotgun, then heard a shot and glass breaking, followed by two more shots.
 Williams had shot at a security monitor and then killed Owens, shooting him twice in the back at point-blank range as he lay prone on the storage room floor.

-The next incident occurred at the Brookhaven Motel located at 10411 South Vermont Avenue in South Central Los Angeles, which was run by 76-year-old Yen-Yi Yang and his wife, 63-year old Tsai-Shai C. Yang, their daughter, 43-year-old Yu-Chin Yang Lin, and their son, Robert.
+The next incident occurred at the Brookhaven Motel located at 10411 South Vermont Avenue in South Central Los Angeles, which was run by 65-year-old Yen-Yi Yang and his wife, 62-year old Tsai-Shai Chen Yang, their daughter, 43-year-old Yu-Chin Yang Lin, and their son, Robert.
 The Yangs were immigrants from Taiwan, and Yu-Chin had recently joined them in the United States to run the hotel.
 According to the prosecutors, at approximately 5:00 a.m. on March 11, 1979, Williams entered the Brookhaven Motel lobby and then broke down the door that led to the private office.
 Inside the office, Williams shot Yen-Yi, Tsai-Shai, and Yu-Chin.
 All would die of the injuries they sustained.
 He then emptied the cash register and fled the scene.
 Robert, asleep with his wife in their bedroom at the motel, was awakened by the sound of somebody breaking down the door to the motel's office.
 Shortly thereafter he heard a female scream, followed by gunshots.
 Robert entered the motel office and found that his mother, his sister, and his father had all been shot, and the cash register was empty.
-The forensic pathologist testified that Yen-Yi Yang suffered two close range shotgun wounds, one to his left arm and abdomen, and one to the lower left chest.
+The forensic pathologist testified that Yen-Yi suffered two close range shotgun wounds, one to his left arm and abdomen, and one to the lower left chest.
 Tsai-Shai also received two close range wounds, one to the tailbone, and the other to the front of the abdomen, entering at the navel.
-Yu-Chin Yang Lin was shot once in the upper left face area at a distance of a few feet.
+Yu-Chin was shot once in the upper left face area at a distance of a few feet.
 Witnesses testified that Williams referred to the victims in conversations with friends as "Buddha-heads".